 You’ve recently had an offer accepted on a home in a great area, but there’s one problem: You have to get flood insurance in order to get your mortgage.
 While this isn’t a deal-breaker, it may leave you wondering exactly how much insurance you need to have on the property.

 The first thing, is that this discovery should have been done prior to submitting an offer.
 As a buyer you wan tot know all your carrying costs before you place an offer because you will be spending your time (the most valuable asset) and your money on the steps necessary to purchase the property.
 Before you start housing hunting, if your want to live near water, call your insurance agent to get a ball park of current costs.
 If you need some referrals I have some wonderful insurance agents.
 Just like real estate agents, not all are equal.

-You want to protect your home in Newburyport, but you also don’t want to pay for more coverage than you actually need.
+You want to protect your home in Essex County, but you also don’t want to pay for more coverage than you actually need.
 How do you really know how much flood insurance you need?